mccg/mccg.github.io/_posts/2019-02-16-estimate-number-of-competitors.md

 ---
 layout: post
-title: "How to estimate number of tournament competitors?"
+title: "How to estimate the number of tournament competitors?"
 category: Math
 tags: ["clash royale", "tournament", "julia"]
 date: 2019-02-16